TheBiomics/GMXvg/README.md

-# GMXVG Helper
+# GMXvg: Utility to Convert/Plot GROMACS XVG files

-Commandline based GROMACS XVG File plotting tool for bulk graphs.
+Commandline based GROMACS XVG File plotting utility.
+* Discovers all the XVG files in the current or subdirectories and converts them in specified file formats (default JPG).
+* Logs the summary of plots in a file to quickly access the plot values along with their standard deviation values.

 ## Supported Platforms